 His memorial is the George White School on Silver Road, Norwich.
 The school built at a cost of £13,800 to accommodate over 1,000 pupils, was opened by White himself on Thursday 17th December 1903 in front of ' a large gathering of members of the Corporation Education Committee and Managers.
 A Band and Choir from Angel Road School provided several musical items'.

-White attended St Mary's Baptist Church in Duke Street for many years and a Deacon there for 29 of them.
+White attended St Mary's Baptist Church in Duke Street for many years and was a Deacon there for 29 of them.
 The church was a fashionable place of worship for prominent Liberal businessman and provided a forum for debate on the moral and political issues of the day under the ministration of George Gould and his successor J H Shakespeare.
 It was an arena where White's beliefs in the benefits of temperance and Sunday school attendance would receive a sympathetic hearing,

 Elected as Member of Parliament for North West Norfolk in 1900 with a majority of 476 over his Conservative opponent White held the seat until his death in 1912.
-At the Liberal landslide of 1906 he increased in majority to 2,800 and comfortably held the seat in the 2 general elections held in 1910, albeit with reduced majorities.
+At the Liberal landslide of 1906 he increased in majority to 2,800 and comfortably held the seat in the two general elections held in 1910, albeit with reduced majorities.
 In Parliament White devoted his energies to the reform of the education system.
 He was knighted in 1907.

-White could be a demanding boss and evidently didn't suffer fools gladly.
-Whilst his parliamentary commitments kept him away from Norwich he retained a keen interest in the operation of Howlett and White and expected his subordinates to maintain his own high standards of dedication.
+White could be a demanding boss and didn't suffer fools gladly.
+Whilst his parliamentary commitments kept him away from Norwich he retained a keen interest in the operation of Howlett and White and expected his subordinates to maintain his high standards.
 One well known incident, although possibly apocryphal, illustrates his managerial approach.
 Arriving at his desk in the factory one Saturday morning at his usual time of 8am, having returned late from the House of Commons the previous evening, he requested his clerk to summon the two principle junior directors.
 He was informed that they were yet to arrive.
 Upon their eventual arrival they were summoned to his presence.
 Looking from one to the other he sternly told them, in the presence of his clerk 'The workers in this factory clock in at 8am'.

 In May of 1912 he died at his Unthank Road home, having being diagnosed with lung cancer some months earlier.
 The funeral, held on 15th May, was reportedly "one of the most extraordinary manifestations of sympathy and public interest ever witnessed in Norwich".
 Following a private service at his home and a public memorial service at St Mary's conducted by J.H.
 Shakespeare he was buried at the Rosary cemetery on 15th May 1912 witnessed by a crowd of some 3,000 gathered on the slopes around the grave.